 Since our subspace is three dimensional, our model hypothesis consists of an origin grasp and three basis vectors.
 We also keep track of which of the three basis vectors corresponds to size, spread, and curl.

 To generate a model hypothesis, we select random samples from the dataset.
 We first select an origin grasp.
 We specify that the origin must come from the set of grasps where the hand is holding Object 8 ($\mathcal{G}_{8}$).
-Preliminary tests with several hands showed that the performance for this origin was the highest.
-We hypothesize that this is because the constraints of the enveloping grasps are greater than the constraints of fingertip grasps.
-This gives the grasp planner (and the human) fewer options in how to grasp the objects, so the grasps have less variability.
+Preliminary tests showed the performance for this origin was the highest.
+We hypothesize this is because the constraints of the enveloping grasps are greater than the constraints of fingertip grasps.
+This gives the grasp planner (and the human) fewer options in how to grasp the objects, so the grasps are less variable.

 Next, we select three additional grasps.
 We specify that each additional grasp must be selected from an object whose position in the subspace is identical to the origin object, except along a single basis vector.
 Since we have specified the origin, we randomly select one grasp from the set where the hand is holding Object 7 ($\mathcal{G}_{7}$), another grasp from $\mathcal{G}_{4}$, and the last grasp from $\mathcal{G}_{6}$.
 These objects correspond to the size, curl and spread directions, respectively.